ericgarciaresearch/noaa_sedna/README.md

 Hello!
 ```

-Note that there are many, many slurms options to put in the file and the example above is very minimal.
+There are many, many slurms options to put in the file and the example above is very minimal.
 Most of the parameters have a default, but you should specify these yourself so you're efficiently using resources.

 Also, for your own jobs, you would replace `echo "Hello!"` with something actually useful.

-**Nodes Usage:**
+**Node Usage:**

 For most jobs, you will use `standard`.
 Generally, you only request the higher memory nodes when your job requires this higher memory.